Nankana massacre: The massacre

 Enthused by the speech of Jathedar Tehal Singh, the entire Shaheedi Jatha followed him.
 By this time, another horseman messenger, Bhai Ram Singh, arrived.
 In vain he tried to persuade Jathedar Tehal Singh and the Jatha to return.
 The Jatha soon entered Darshni Deohri of the Gurdwara and shut the main door from inside.
 While some of the devotees took their seats inside the Prakash Asthan, others sat on the platform and the Baran dari.
 Bhai Lachhman Singh Dharowali sat on Guru's tabia.
 Mahant Narayan Das learned of the situation through the Jaikaras (victory slogans) of the Shaheedi Jatha.
 At first, he was utterly shocked thinking that the game was over, but he soon recovered and ordered his mercenaries to kill everyone in the Jatha.
 They fired bullets at the Sangat in Gurdwara Hall.
 Several bullets pierced Sri Guru Granth Sahib.
 The hired goondas armed with swords, spears, hatchets, and other lethal weapons mercilessly slaughtered the peaceful Sikhs within the very premises of the Gurdwara.
 The dead and dying Singhs were then dragged to a pile of logs that had been collected earlier and consigned to flame.
 By the time the police and local Sikhs arrived, all the dead men had been consumed by the fire.

 Response

 Bhai Lachhman Singh Dharowali who was wounded by a gunshot was tied to a Jand tree and burnt alive.

 The news spread and Sikhs from throughout Punjab marched towards Nankana Sahib.
 Bhai Kartar Singh Jhabber reached the next day with 2200 Singhs armed with shastrs (weapons).
 Fearing more trouble, Mr. King, Commissioner Lahore, handed over the keys of Nankana Sahib to the Shiromani Committee and arrested Mahant Narayan Das and his Pashtun mercenaries and charged them with murder, but only Das and some of the mercenaries were sentenced to death.

 Statistics on fatalities

 Officially, 86 Sikhs died.
 Other sources give the figures of Sikh fatalities as either 140 or 260.

 Legacy

+Photograph of Gurdwara Janam Asthan in Nankana Sahib, 1935.
+The Janam Asthan [sacred birthplace that is marked by the main shrine], Shahid Ganj [place of martyrdom], and Shahidi Jand [martyrs' tree], from which many Sikhs were tied upside-down and were burnt-alive during the Nankana massacre of 1921, are visible.

 Every year on 20 February at this Shaheedi Asthan, Guru Granth Sahib's Saroop with bullet marks is brought to Deewan (assembly) from 2 pm to 4 pm for darshan of the Sikh Sangat.